programaker-project/programaker-docs/docs/developers/build-a-bridge/README.md

 Keep in mind that the usage of this libraries will change in the future.
 :::

-This guide will show you how to [prepare the necessary elements](#preparations) to develop new Plaza briges, and will show you some base examples on how to write bridges with [getter](#getter-operations), [operation](#operation-blocks) and [event](#event-blocks) blocks.
+This guide will show you how to [prepare the necessary elements](#preparations) to develop new Programaker briges, and will show you some base examples on how to write bridges with [getter](#getter-operations), [operation](#operation-blocks) and [event](#event-blocks) blocks.
 These blocks are shown in separate code samples for simplicity, but can be freely mixed.